Skip to main contentSkip to docs navigation

 Core Concepts

-The architectural ideas behind Chassis CSS — design tokens, the layered color system, the context class, component anatomy, and a few smaller rules that keep code and design pixel-perfect.
+The architectural ideas behind Chassis CSS — tokens, the color system, the context class, component anatomy, fluid sizing, RTL, and accessibility.

 What's in this section